CSCfi/csc-user-guide/docs/cloud/pouta/launch-vm-from-web-gui.md

 #### Linux and Mac

-In order to install the key you downloaded in the repvious step (_keyname.pem_ or _keyname.cer_), you must run this commmands:
+In order to install the key you downloaded in the previous step (_keyname.pem_ or _keyname.cer_), you must run this commmands:

 !!! info "For MacOS"
     If you are using Chrome browser in Mac OS X Monterey, you will get keyname.cer instead of keyname.pem.
 The following procedure will remain same.